Private, In-Home Tutoring in Nashua, New Hampshire

-SchoolTutoring Academy’s tutoring programs for Nashua students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Nashua, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Nashua School District operates under a Curriculum Management Plan, which has been in effect since 2007.
 This plan, which is frequently reviewed, evaluates the curriculum periodically to ensure rigor and content that meets the needs of current learners.
 Teachers align curriculum to the state standards as well as the Curriculum Management Plan, allowing appropriate time for instruction, application, and assessment.